 Please use the following to Templates to record and report an incident or disclosure.
-Please send it to your Faculty / Professional Service Safeguarding Lead, see contacts (Appendix 6- Please insert as a link when published) and First Support on firstsupport@soton.ac.uk
+Please send it to your Faculty / Professional Service Safeguarding Lead, see contacts and First Support on firstsupport@soton.ac.uk

 Safeguarding Incident Recording Template 1

 Your Details:

-Name:
+□ Name:

-• Job Role
+□ Job Role

-• Date
+□ Date

-Contact Details
+□ Contact Details

 (Phone and e-mail)

 Details of Incident / disclosure

-Date of initial raising of concern / incident
+□ Date of initial raising of

+concern

+/ incident

 Who raised the concern?

 o Name

 o Contact details

-Who is the vulnerable person / child?
+□ Who is the vulnerable person

+/ child?

 o Name

-Age (if applicable in the case of Under 18)
+o Age (if applicable in

+the case of Under 18) o

-o Contact details
+Contact details o

-o Parents contact details
+Parents contact

+details

-Where did the incident occur?
+□ Where did the incident occur?

-When did the incident occur?
+□ When did the incident occur?

+- When did the including occur.

 o Date and time

+bate and time

-What happened?
+□ What happened?

+□ What happened:

-Were there witnesses?
+□ Were there witnesses?

 o Name

-o Age (if applicable in the
+o Age (if applicable in

-case of Under 18s)
+the case of Under 18s) 0

 Contact details

 After the incident/ disclosure

-Were there any witnesses to the referral?
+□ Were there any witnesses to

-Contact details

-Who have you discussed this incident with?
+the referral?

 o Name

+o Contact details

+□ Who have you discussed this

+incident with?

+meldent with:

+o Name

+o ivallie

-Contact details
+o Contact details

+o contact details

-Please save this report securely and send it to First Support:
+Please save this report securely and s end it to First Support:

 firstsupport@soton.ac.uk